Size: Small to medium

 The kneecap (or ‘patella’) sits in a groove at the end of the femur (thigh bone).
 A dislocating (or ‘luxating’) kneecap is one that pops out of its groove.
 A relatively common condition in Border Terriers and other small breeds, dislocation happens because the alignment of the bones from the hip through the knee to the ankle is not straight, which pulls the kneecap to one side.
 Treatment depends on the severity of the condition, but surgery may be required to reduce the likelihood of arthritis and enable the dog to live a normal life.

-We paid £1,641 to treat Bertie the Border Terrier for osteoarthritis in 2015
+We paid £2,395 to treat Jess the Border Terrier for a dislocated kneecap in 2016